SwayamMehta10/donna.ai/README.md

 	- From the web UI click the `Call me now` button to trigger an outbound call.

-7. IMPORTANT: Context Feature server prompt

-	- In the **Context Feature** server terminal you will be prompted: `Do you want to make a reservation?`.
-	- Enter `no` and press Enter.
-	- This feature is incomplete and if you answer anything else the server may time out or block the call flow.

-8. Accept the incoming call and talk to Donna
+7. Accept the incoming call and talk to Donna

 	- Wait for the phone call and accept it.
 	- Try out different commands and features: